tchx84/Gameeky/docs/basics/en/index.md

 1. To add entities to the scene, select an entity from the left panel and place it on the scene by clicking on a tile in the grid.
 2. To remove entities from the scene, select the *Remove* tool from the left and then click on the entity tile in the grid.
 3. Although entities come with predefined properties and behaviors, particular entities in the scene can be customized.
 Select the *Edit* tool from the left panel and then click on the entity tile in the grid.
+4. To test the scene, go to the menu and select the *Try It* option.

 Additionally, the scene editor provides helpers to make things easier such as: